|Years||1974 World Championships (2- 9th)

 International rowing career

 With women’s events due to be included in the World Championships for the first time in 1974, the Amateur Rowing Association had decided to launch a women’s national squad, and had appointed Penny Chuter to run it.
 Visiting Civil Service Ladies (one of the largest women’s clubs at the time) not long after Lin had won her novices at Lea Autumn regatta in September 1973, Penny explained that trials would be in pairs, a boat Lin had never been in at that point.
 “I said in a big loud voice, ‘Uh oh, that’s me out then, who’d row with me?,'” Lin remembers, “Because even though I was strong and fit, a pair boat is much harder to row than a big boat, and that was all I’d done.
 But then out of the blue a woman called Liz Monti said, ‘I will!'”
 Liz had already rowed for Australia but had dual nationality and had recently moved to the UK with her husband’s job, and despite Lin’s lack of rowing experience, had spotted her athleticism and felt this was more important than existing rowing technique which she was happy to nurture.

 Lin and Liz rowed at the World Championships in 1974, which was the start of Lin’s long rowing career at this level, involving 12 international appearances over 14 years (and in every boat class except the quad), a record only bettered since by three other women (Jane Hall, Katherine Grainger and Frances Houghton).

 Full details of her years racing at openweight can be read here:

 In 1978, Lin raced at the early season international regattas in a pair with Beryl Mitchell (later Crockford), as she had in 1976 and 1977, but they were ultimately not selected to go to the World Championships in New Zealand.
-Again in 1983, Lin’s pair – now with Gill Hodges, with whom she’d also raced in 1982 – was not deemed fast enough to go to the World Championships.
+Again in 1983, Lin’s pair – now with Gill Hodges, with whom she’d also raced in 1982 – was not considered to be fast enough to be sent to the World Championships.